zcash/orchard/book/src/design/actions.md

 # Actions

 In Sprout, we had a single proof that represented two spent notes and two new notes.
-This was necessary in order to faciliate spending multiple notes in a single transaction (to balance value, an output of one JoinSplit could be spent in the next one), but also provided a minimal level of arity-hiding: single-JoinSplit transactions all looked like 2-in 2-out transactions, and in multi-JoinSplit transactions each JoinSplit looked like a
+This was necessary in order to facilitate spending multiple notes in a single transaction (to balance value, an output of one JoinSplit could be spent in the next one), but also provided a minimal level of arity-hiding: single-JoinSplit transactions all looked like 2-in 2-out transactions, and in multi-JoinSplit transactions each JoinSplit looked like a